ca-schue/cnd-joboffers/README.md

 <summary><b>Frontend</b> (<a href=".documentation/frontend.md">detailed documentation</a>)
   </summary>

-  - Uses the provided REST Api of the services to implement the use cases in a GUI
+  - Uses the provided HTTP Api of the services to implement the use cases in a GUI
   - Handles OIDC Authentication
 </details>